knative/docs/docs/eventing/getting-started.md

     END
     ```

-   Result: You created a `Trigger` that sends all events of source `sendoff` to your event consumer named `goodbye-display`.
+   Result: You created a trigger that sends all events of source `sendoff` to your event consumer named `goodbye-display`.

-3. Verify that the `Triggers` are working correctly by running the following command:
+3. Verify that the triggers are working correctly by running the following command:

     ```sh
     kubectl --namespace event-example get triggers
     ```

-    Result: Both the `hello-display` and `goodbye-display` `Triggers` that you created should be listed, for example:
+    Result: Both the `hello-display` and `goodbye-display` triggers that you created should be listed, for example:

     ```sh
     NAME                   READY   REASON   BROKER    SUBSCRIBER_URI                                                                 AGE
     goodbye-display        True             default   http://goodbye-display.event-example.svc.cluster.local/                        9s
     hello-display          True             default   http://hello-display.event-example.svc.cluster.local/                          16s
     ```

-    Both `Triggers` should be ready and pointing to the correct **Broker**  and **SUBSCRIBER_URI**.
+    Both triggers should be ready and pointing to the correct **Broker** (your triggers should be pointing at the default broker)  and **SUBSCRIBER_URI** (your triggers should be pointing to triggerName.namespaceName.svc.cluster.local).
 If this is not the case, see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

 You have now created all of the resources needed to recieve and manage events.
-You created the `Broker`, which manages the events sent to event consumers with the help of `Triggers`.
+You created the `Broker`, which manages the events sent to event consumers with the help of triggers.
 In the next section, you will make the event producer that will be used to create your events.